readthedocs/template/docs/functional-networks.rst

 Functional Networks
 ===========================
 In order to leverage the vast collections of raw, noisy genomic data, they must be integrated, summarized, and presented in a biologically informative manner.
 We provide a means of mining tens of thousands of whole-genome experiments by way of functional interaction networks.
 Each interaction network represents a body of data, probabilistically weighted and integrated, focused on a particular biological question.
 These questions can include, for example, the function of a gene, the relationship between two pathways, or the processes disrupted in a genetic disorder.
-Each functional map, based on an underlying predicted interaction network, summarizes an entire collection of genomic experimental results in a biologically meaningful way.
 (Huttenhower, et. al 2008)

 Method
 ---------------------------